cmeza432/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Carlos Meza is currently a student at The University of Texas at Arlington pursuing a Bachelors degree in Computer Science for Software Engineer and graduates in December of 2019.
+Carlos Meza graduated in December of 2019 from The University of Texas at Arlington with a Bachelors degree in Computer Science for Software Engineer.
 Projects include making an app for C++, Android Studio, and Python and Java.
-Also created local databases for those apps in MySql.
-Have worked with GUI coding libraries such as GTK+ and Java Swing.
-Senior Design project involved using PyBluez from Python's bluetooth library by creating BLE Tire Caps.
+Familiar with SQL databases and using the Numpy, PyBluez libraries for Python.
+Also using Springboot, Swing for Java.